sisoe24/Nuke-Tools/README.md

 - `nukeTools.nukeExecutable.options.defaultCommandLineArguments`: `string`

-  Command-line arguments you can add at each "Nuke launch" 🚀.
+  Command-line arguments you can add at when running the secondary executable.

 - `nukeTools.nukeExecutable.options.restartInstance`: `boolean`